 Class of Trade

-For pharmaceutical manufacturers, assigning Class of Trade designations to government pricing data can be a tedious exercise, however, it can have large implications on Medicaid rebate liabilities and present compliance risks if not managed correctly.
+For pharmaceutical manufacturers, assigning Class of Trade designations to government pricing data can be a tedious exercise.
+However, it can have large implications on Medicaid rebate liabilities and present compliance risks if not managed correctly.
 Let’s take a look at what Class of Trade means and common challenges you may encounter when assigning designations.

-CLASS OF TRADE (COT)
+UNDERSTANDING CLASS OF TRADE (COT) IN THE PHARMACEUTICAL INDUSTRY

 Class of Trade (COT) is the type of distribution channel by which pharmaceutical products flow into the consumer market.
 These can include, but are not limited to, retail pharmacies, hospitals, wholesalers, or long-term care facilities.

 COT designations are assigned by pharmaceutical manufacturers to each purchaser and are leveraged in various ways including government pricing computations, contracting agreements and sales channel analysis.
-Within government pricing computations, the value of COT assignments should not be underestimated as it can have a significant impact on the computations fueling a pharmaceutical manufacturer’s Medicaid rebate liability and calculated pricing for various government contracts.

 The Center for Medicare and Medicaid Services (CMS) provides general guidance on Class of Trade designations and what should be included in key computations; however, it is ultimately the pharmaceutical manufacturer’s responsibility to ensure that COT is assigned accurately and consistently and to have that process documented within a Standard Operating Procedure (SOP).